macla7/shiftTrader/README.md

 **Create Shift model**

-Todo: Make sure I can submit a post without at least one shift.

 Todo: Group search is based off dropdown of user's groups.
 Similar to user dropdown.
 In group post form, it'll be prefilled out.

 **Notifications**